Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-manipulate-flight-data.md

 TODO: Add intro.

-1. Use the following line of code to remove duplicate rows from the dataset and count the remaining rows:
+1. Use the following lines of code to remove duplicate rows from the dataset and count the remaining rows:

 	```python
 	df = df.drop_duplicates()